andikanugr/devcamp-hands-on-observability/README.md

 # Devcamp-2023 Observability Hands-on

 ## Instructions
-1. Grafana Dashboard
+1. Formatted logs
-   - Add grafana to docker-compose.yml
+   - Install logrus
-   - Try to access grafana on http://localhost:3000
+   - Set log to file
-2. Add Data Source
+   - Make sure you have a log folder
+2. Loki and Promtail
+   - Install Loki and Promtail on docker compose
+   - Create Promtail config to scrape logs from the container
+   - Update Dockerfile to include a log volume
+3. Connect to Grafana
-   - Add prometheus as a datasource
+   - Add loki as a datasource
-   - Try to create a dashboard with prometheus as a datasource (eg. CPU usage, success rate, etc.)
-3. Magic Things
+   - Try to query logs
-   - Shhhh...
-It's a secret
+   - Create a dashboard to view logs